Home

 Mineral oil is often routinely applied to a soapstone counter top to darken its color and keep it looking great . . . or you can apply a sealer that will give you that dark shine.

-soapstone picture The mineral oil will darken the color from its original cloudy blue-gray. . . to black.
+The mineral oil will darken the color from its original cloudy blue-gray. . . to black.
 The mineral oil eventually evaporates and re-application is necessary to maintain the "wet" look.

 If you do this, you should know that areas which receive the most hand contact (around edges, sinks, the cooktop and primary food prep area) will darken more quickly due to oils in your skin.

-back HOME from ...
+back to countertop HOME from ...
 Soapstone Counter Top